Challenging anti-fusion laws in Kansas

 The “anti-fusion” laws at the heart of the case were adopted in the early 1900s with the explicit purpose of limiting political participation and competition.
 Prior to these laws, candidates in Kansas routinely earned more than one nomination, allowing for minor parties to play a substantial and constructive role in the political process.

-We represent four of these voters, who are also joined in the litigation by a new, politically moderate party, United Kansas; several of its leaders; and two of its nominees.
+We represent four Kansas voters, who are also joined in the litigation by a new, politically moderate party, United Kansas; several of its leaders; and two of its nominees.
 In March 2025, the Saline County District Court granted the state’s motion to dismiss.
 Plaintiffs are appealing this decision and remain hopeful that the Kansas appellate courts will recognize the constitutional injuries caused by these laws meant to restrict competition and participation.

 Press Coverage